-Our products have unique designs and are fabricated using multiple semiconductor process technologies that are highly complex.
+Our products have unique designs and are fabricated using multiple process technologies that are highly complex.
 In many cases, our products are assembled in customized packages.
 Many of our products consist of multiple components in a single module and feature enhanced levels of integration and complexity.
-Our customers insist that our products be designed to meet their exact specifications for quality, performance and reliability.
+Our customers insist that our products be designed to meet their exact specifications for quality. performance and reliability.
 Our manufacturing yield is a combination of yields across the entire supply chain, including wafer fabrication, assembly and test yields.
 Defects in a single component in an assembled module product can impact the yield for the entire module, which means the adverse economic impacts of an individual defect can be multiplied many times over if we fail to discover the defect before the module is assembled.
 Due to the complexity of our products, we periodically experience difficulties in achieving acceptable yields and other quality issues, particularly with respect to new products.
+Furthermore, as our customers test our products once assembled into their products, we may be exposed to additional quality issues and costs.

-Our customers test our products once they have been assembled into their products.
 The number of usable products that result from our production process can fluctuate as a result of many factors, including:

-- design errors: - defects in photomasks (which are used to print circuits on a wafer); - minute impurities and variations in materials used; - contamination of the manufacturing environment; - equipment failure or variations in the manufacturing processes; - losses from broken wafers or other human error; and - · defects in substrates and packaging.
+- design errors; - defects in photomasks (which are used to print circuits on a wafer); - minute impurities and variations in materials used; - contamination of the manufacturing environment; - equipment failure or variations in the manufacturing processes; - losses from broken wafers or other human error; and - defects in substrates and packaging.